Mustorpha/Mustorpha/README.md

-# 👨‍💻 Mustorpha Jamiu – Software Engineer | System Architect | Scalable Solutions Enthusiast
+# 👨‍💻 Mustorpha Jamiu – Software Engineer

 Welcome.
 I’m a Software Engineer with a deep interest in building **distributed systems**, **intelligent applications**, and **resilient cloud-native architectures**.
-I specialize in designing and implementing software that operates reliably at scale — across industries and domains — from mission-critical APIs to offline-first data pipelines and ML-integrated workflows.
+I specialize in designing and implementing software that operates reliably at scale across industries and domains, from mission-critical APIs to offline-first data pipelines and ML-integrated workflows.

 ---